fourTheorem/serverless-ecommerce-workshop/README.md

 - How to store unit of works on SQS
 - How to create background workers with AWS Lambda
 - ... and a lot of other useful things, like:
-  - Serverless Application Mode (SAM) and Cloudfront
+  - Serverless Application Model (SAM) and Cloudfront
   - AWS Roles, Policies and the security model in general
   - The AWS Command Line interface
   - Some bash tricks